 • 0,255 - milk fat.

-And in conclusion of our excursion to the world of professional soap making, we want to remind you once again about security measures and some nuances.
+And in conclusion of our excursion into the world of professional soap making, we would like to remind you once again about safety measures and some nuances.

 • Dry lye must never be filled with water through the top of the can (the package in which it is stored).